mlelarge/fitting_model_epidemiology/README.md

 The problem and the method is described in the [Synthetic_data](https://github.com/mlelarge/fitting_model_epidemiology/blob/master/Synthetic_data.ipynb) notebook and its application to real data is done in the [Real data](https://github.com/mlelarge/fitting_model_epidemiology/blob/master/Real_data.ipynb)

 Author: [Marc Lelarge](https://www.di.ens.fr/~lelarge/)

+# Disclaimer

+I am an applied mathematician, not an epidemiologist.
+The main purpose of this repository is to test ideas but they need to be validated by an expert.
+There are still problems with the model but I think it can be fixed with your help!

+Please use the code in this repository with care.